 As part of ASEAN-ACT’s commemoration of International Women’s Day, this webinar seeks to promote discussion on the link between forced marriage and human trafficking, and provide insights on the heightened vulnerabilities of women and girls in Southeast Asia to trafficking for forced marriage.

-Join our panel to also explore counter-trafficking measures, including transnational responses that addresses the drivers of this crime, as well as those that safeguard the rights of women and children, and promote their access to justice.
+Our panel explored counter-trafficking measures, including transnational responses that addresses the drivers of this crime, as well as those that safeguard the rights of women and children, and promote their access to justice.

 For further information, contact email@example.com